February 20, 2012, Christopher D. Carroll EntrepreneurPF

 ) is downward sloping.

-The phase diagram is depicted in figure 1.
+The phase diagram is depicted below.

 The steady state of the model will be the point at which